Faint (song)

 "Faint" is a song by American rock band Linkin Park from their second studio album, Meteora.
 The song was released as the album's second single on June 9, 2003, and is the seventh track.
 It entered the top thirty on the majority of the charts it appeared on.
-On the Hot 100, it peaked at #48.
-The song reached #1 on the US Modern Rock Tracks, becoming the band's third number-one hit on the chart.
-The song would later be featured on the group's mashup EP with Jay-Z, Collision Course, where it was mashed up with lyrics of the song Jigga What from Vol. 2...
+On the Hot 100, it peaked at No. 48.
+The song reached No. 1 on the US Modern Rock Tracks, becoming the band's third number-one hit on the chart.
+The song would later be featured on the group's mashup EP with Jay-Z, Collision Course, where it was mashed up with lyrics of the song Nigga What from Vol. 2...
 Hard Knock Life.

-American metalcore bands I, the Breather and Memphis May Fire recorded a cover of "Faint", as well as Japanese metalcore band Crossfaith featuring Masato Hayakawa from the post-hardcore band, Coldrain.
-"Faint" is considered one of Linkin Park's most iconic and most covered songs, with its intro and primary guitar riff being widely recognizable.
+In May 2025, "Faint" became the band's fifth song to surpass one billion streams on Spotify.

 Overview

 This song was released as two singles, "Faint 1" and "Faint 2."
 They differed in cover color and track listing ("Faint 1" is blue, and "Faint 2" is a brownish-green mixture).
 "Faint 1" was also released as a Canadian version that includes the tracks, but does not include the music video.
 "Faint 1" lists the length of "Lying from You" as 3:43 but is actually 3:04.
 "One Step Closer", on "Faint 2", is 3:43 long.
 A promotional sampler was given to members of the street team and some members of the LPU, the band's official fan club.
 A demo for the song can be found on the Underground 9.0 Fan Club release.
 It features Mike Shinoda rapping with different lyrics, with only some backing input from Chester Bennington.
 A live version of the track was featured as a b-side for "What I've Done".

 The success of this single, and the success of Linkin Park's "Numb/Encore" mashup with Jay-Z, led MTV to produce a mashup of "Faint" with "Toxic" by Britney Spears.
 This was done by DJ Rob Boskamp and can be found on MTV's MTV Mash Up - Amazing Remixes!
 CD.

-During the Minutes to Midnight World Tour, they extended the length of the song during live performances, playing the riff from the bridge while Delson played a solo.
-In some live performances during Living Things World Tour, it is played after "Tinfoil" as the opening song on the setlist.
+In 2025, it was discovered that the intro is a reversed sample from "Tania Meets Klebb" from the James Bond film soundtrack From Russia With Love.